ghostdogpr/proteus/vitepress/docs/getting-started.md

 ```scala
 libraryDependencies += "com.github.ghostdogpr" %% "proteus" % "0.1.0"
 ```
-Let's creata a simple case class we would like to encode and decode into Protobuf.
+Let's create a simple case class we would like to encode and decode into Protobuf.

 ```scala
 case class Person(name: String, age: Int)